 These findings, which were recently published in the Journal of Applied Clinical Medical Physics, suggest that real-time intra-fraction motion management could help improve delivery accuracy for prostate stereotactic body radiotherapy.

-“Ultra-hypofractionated stereotactic body radiotherapy for prostate cancer is an emerging treatment approach for low/intermediate-risk prostate cancer,” says first author Bingqi Guo, PhD, Department of Radiation Oncology at Taussig Cancer Center, Cleveland Clinic.
+“Ultra-hypofractionated stereotactic body radiotherapy for prostate cancer is an emerging treatment approach for low/intermediate-risk prostate cancer,” says first author Bingqi Guo, PhD, a medical physicist at the Department of Radiation Oncology at Taussig Cancer Institute, Cleveland Clinic.
 “Given the high precision nature of this treatment, it is important that the prostate stays in the same position.

 “One way this is accomplished is with the use of fiducial markers; however, this is invasive and not a suitable option for all patients,” she continues.
 “In our study, we sought to better understand the potential of ultrasound-guided prostate SBRT, particularly for patients who would benefit from a more non-invasive approach.”